Approval Voting is a voting method that has voters select as many candidates as they wish.

 Local election supervisors in counties, cities/towns, and special districts need election rules from the Colorado Secretary of State.

-Home Rule communities may already use Approval Voting without SoS rules, but find them reassuring.
+Home Rule communities may already use Approval Voting without SoS rules, but find them valuable.

 Approval Voting for Colorado seeks additional rules, not a change to existing rules.

-Use of Approval Voting will be strictly voluntary.
+Use of Approval Voting will be strictly voluntary by communities and districts that want to try it.